AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-50849-adding-new-product-to-category-after-clearing-cache-results-in-mismatch-of-positions-and-selections-of-products.md

 <u>Expected results</u>:

-The existing products assigned in the category is not removed automatically.
+The existing products assigned in the category are not removed automatically.

 <u>Actual results</u>: